Understanding Drug Addiction

 The overall recovery process will usually begin with some kind of detox program.
 This will help the drug get out of your system.
 Going through medical detoxification while under supervision will usually help you avoid the more negative withdrawal side effects.

 You will receive care at a treatment center to help you in your early days of sobriety.
 Typical drug addiction treatment will combine vitals monitoring and drug tests with behavioral therapies.
-There are both inpatient and outpatient options, including residential treatment.
+There are both inpatient rehab and outpatient options, including residential treatment.
 This stage is designed to treat all aspects of addiction by combining psychiatry with physical healthcare to ensure successful sobriety in the future.

 After treatment, most recovering addicts will continue to receive support through post-treatment programs that will help them maintain their sobriety and avoid returning to drug use and addiction.